-In this post, we would guide you through top methods to enable the administrator account in Windows 10.
+In this guide I am going to show you how to easily enable the administrator account in windows 10.

 - Type Command Prompt on the Windows search box, right-click on its icon, and select Run as Administrator.